ByVictorrr/CPE442/final_project/README.md

 `Create Buffer`
 [cl_mem clCreateBuffer (cl_context context,cl_mem_flags flags, size_t size,void *host_ptr,cl_int *errcode_ret)](https://www.khronos.org/registry/OpenCL/sdk/1.0/docs/man/xhtml/clCreateBuffer.html)

+Address spaces can be prefixed with scope declarations:
+* `constant` A small portion of cached global memory visible by all workers.
+Use it if you can, read only.
+* `global` Slow, visible by all, read or write.
+It is where all your data will end, so some accesses to it are always necessary.
+* `local` Do you need to share something in a local group?
+Use local!
+Do all your local workers access the same global memory?
+Use local!
+Local memory is only visible inside local workers, and is limited in size, however is very fast.
+* `private` Memory that is only visible to a worker, consider it like registers.
+All non defined values are private by default.

 `Create Image`
 [cl_mem clCreateImage (	cl_context context,cl_mem_flags flags,const cl_image_format *image_format,const cl_image_desc *image_desc,void *host_ptr,cl_int *errcode_ret)](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/clCreateImage.html)